June is from Kailua-Kona, Hawaii, but is currently residing in New York. She loves to cook naturally with plants from her garden.

 Today's pet food industry is larger and more varied than ever before.
-While this offers a large number of choices in various types of dog food, it can also be very confusing to try to figure out what is the best food to feed your dog.
+While this offers a large number of choices spanning a variety of styles, it can also be very confusing to try to figure out what is the best food to feed your dog.

 Understanding Dog Food Ingredients

-Any one that is the proud owner of a dog really needs to become familiar with the ingredients that go into process dog food in order to make knowledgeable decisions as to what they are feeding their dogs.
+Anyone who is the proud owner of a dog really needs to become familiar with the ingredients that go into processing dog food in order to make knowledgeable decisions as to what they are feeding their dogs.